 IMAGINE Citizens is incredibly grateful to Alberta Health Services for the financial and human services support of our project manager for Healthcare 101’s phase two: iKNOW Health.

-IMAGINE Citizens is incredibly grateful for the support of Calgary Health Trust to enable IMAGINE Citizens and Alberta Health Services to enable a joint hiring process of the Health Care 101 current project manager.
-We are proud to acknowledge the Calgary Health Trust’s leadership for this funding to IMAGINE Citizens at a critical point in the project’s development of community capacity.
+IMAGINE Citizens is incredibly grateful for the support of the Calgary Health Foundation to enable IMAGINE Citizens and Alberta Health Services to enable a joint hiring process of the iKNOW Health/HC101 project manager.
+Entering our second year, we are proud to acknowledge the Calgary Health Foundation’s leadership for this funding to IMAGINE Citizens at a critical point in the project’s development of community capacity.
 The wellness of our communities is enhanced when everyone has a better understanding of how to access health and care services.
 Thank you!

 Institute of Health Economics